 Associate Professor, Journalism

 Bu Zhong is an associate professor of communications, senior research fellow of the John Curley Center for Sports Journalism, faculty affiliate of the Media Effects Research Lab and faculty member of the ICT4D Consortium.
-At Penn State, he teaches courses, including COMM 409 News Media Ethics, COMM 465 TV Reporting and COMM 597 Social Media Research.
+He is also the vice president of Chinese Communication Association (CCA), will be CCA President (2015-2017).
+He serves as an external reviewer of Hong Kong Research Grants Council (RGC), reviewing RGC grants in humanities and social sciences.
+At Penn State, he teaches courses COMM 409 News Media Ethics, COMM 465 TV Reporting and COMM 597 Social Media Research.

 His research applies decision making theories to studying how judgment and decisions may be altered by information use, ranging from news, sports information and the information shared on social networks.
-His recent work concentrates on information flow on social media and diffusion of mobile media devices, such as smartphones and tablet devices.
-Special attention has been paid to research projects with practical implications, such as how ICT empowers journalists or vegetable farmers, and how social media use affects communication and business in our networked society.
+His recent work concentrates on how the information shared on social media may transform personal and group decision making as well as consumers' purchasing decisions.
+Special attention has been paid to research projects with practical implications, such as how ICT empowers journalists or vegetable farmers, and how social media use alters business models in the networked society.

 His research has been published in Journal of Communication, Journalism and Mass Communication Quarterly, Computers in Human Behavior, Journalism and Mass Communication Educator, Newspaper Research Journal, Asian Journal of Communication and International Journal of Sports Communication.
 Before he joined the Penn State faculty, he had been a journalist for a decade at China Daily in Beijing, the CNN bureau in Washington, D.C., and CNN World Center in Atlanta.